janjve/Itu.Shared/Source/8 Practical Concurrent and Parallel Programming/Week5/ANSWERS.md

 # Date: 2016-09-30T11:05:26+0200
 ```

-#TODO: Add file.

 The results are plotted in the file jve_5.1.5.xlsx.

-It is not noticably faster using the LongAdder than our own implementation as it can be observed on the graph.
+When running with a few tasks, our own implementation is actually noticably faster.
+However ss more tasks is used this changes and the library version becomes faster.

 Exercise 5.3
 =============